TheNumbat/thenumbat.github.io/cmu.md

 permalink: /cmu/
 ---

-Inspired by [these](https://wanshenl.me/courses/reviews/) [pages](http://weihang7.github.io/guides/2019/12/19/scs-guide.html), this is my take on my path through CMU (so far).
+Inspired by [these](https://wanshenl.me/courses/reviews/) [pages](http://weihang7.github.io/guides/2019/12/19/scs-guide.html), this includes thoughts on my path through CMU SCS.

-**Goal:** CS major, computer graphics concentration, and computer systems concentration.
-I am planning on applying to PhD programs in graphics/systems.
-I also like algorithms, but focus on the former, which I am better at.
+**Degree:** BS in computer science with concentrations in computer graphics and computer systems.
+I am applying to PhD programs in graphics.
+I also like algorithms and programming languages, but don't focus on them.

-**Background:** I entered CMU with an extensive programming background in both systems and some real-time graphics, as well as a decent undergrad math background.
+**Pre-CMU:** I entered CMU with an extensive programming background in systems and some real-time graphics, as well as a decent undergrad-level math background.
 I didn't have any competitive math/programming experience.

 **☆**: courses which I thought were worth attending CMU for.
-Courses without a star are still worthwhile unless stated otherwise, but one could find a similar experience at other universities.
+Courses without a star are still worthwhile unless stated otherwise, but one could find similar content/experiences at other universities.

-## Fall 2021 (Preliminary)
+## Fall 2021
 - 11-485: Introduction to Deep Learning
 - 10-414: Deep Learning Systems: Algorithms and Implementation
 - 17-363: Programming Language Pragmatics
 - 15-591: Independent Study Research
 - 79-395: The Arts in Pittsburgh
-- Not 21-360: Differential Geometry of Curves and Surfaces (sad!)

-**Other:** Grad school applications.
+**Other:** PhD applications.

 **Workload:** TBD